Burnout

 Introduction

 Despite the conviction of quick-talking influencers on the socials, the conceptualisation, diagnosis, objective measures, prevention and recovery of burnout are not resolved issues in academic research.
 Rather, it’s a phenomenon that has received considerable attention over the past 5 decades.
 Thankfully, that attention has led to advanced knowledge on the prevalence, predictors, and outcomes of burnout.
-It remains an timely and important research topic with great potential to shape an improved future work design.
+It remains a timely and important research topic with great potential to shape an improved Future of Work design.
 In this piece, I’ll offer you a brief history of the research, commonly found outcomes, and evidence-based recommendations that may help mitigate its impact.

 Brief history of research

 Back in 1974, an American psychologist called Herbert Freudenberger introduced the term “Burnout” into academic use after studying stress responses in volunteers of a free clinic in New York.
 He used the term as a way to describe gradual depletion, reduced productivity, and commitment reduction.
-For him, the first sign of burnout was an employee working harder and longer, but their accomplishment diminshing (Freudenberger, 1974).
+For him, the first sign of burnout was an employee working harder and longer, while their accomplishments were diminshing (Freudenberger, 1974).

 So, what is it?

-Even though there are a variety of burnout definitions, most scholars agree that exhaustion is a core component.
+Even though there are a variety of burnout definitions, most scholars agree that imbalance and exhaustion are core components.
 Additionally, research consistently links some sort of cognitive impairment - perhaps slowed thinking processes and reduced mental agility - as a key dimension as well.

 For an individual, burnout may have long-term effects on their health.
 Studies have suggested that workers with high levels of burnout may have a greater risk for mental health problems.
-For an organisation, burnout may lower productivity, reduce effectiveness, job satisfaction and commitment.
+For an organisation, burnout can lower productivity, reduce effectiveness, job satisfaction and commitment.
 Studies have also have associated burnout with absenteeism and turnover.
-For an excellent and thorough paper explaining where we are currently in burnout research, do read New directions in burnout research by Demerouti, Bakker, Peeters, & Breevaart (2021).
+For an excellent (and thorough) paper explaining where we are currently in burnout research, do read New directions in burnout research by Demerouti, Bakker, Peeters, & Breevaart (2021).

 What is there to be done?

 I wouldn’t wish to begin this section with bad news, but I similarly wouldn’t wish to offer you false hope - or toxic positivity.
 Burnout is often the outcome of poor work design and organisational level issues.
-If you have suffered the above mentioned core symptoms for some time, it is possible that your organisation needs to make changes - not you.
+It is often a structural and work design issue.
+If you have suffered the above mentioned core symptoms for some time, it is possible that your organisation needs to make changes, not you.

 Rest and recovery

 If you are a listener of my podcasts, or a reader of my blog, this will not come as a surprise to you.
-Recovery is a concept I have covered at length, and will continue to as it is vital to being well.
+Pro-active and planned Recovery is an approach that is vital to being well.
 The easiest place to start is with after-work hours, weekends, and holidays.
 Actively plan leisure activities in those times that are not related to work, and where work cannot force its way in.
 This can start small and simple.
 Evening walks without your phone.
 A cup of tea and a chapter of book (that is not on your phone).
 See what’s on your Community Calendar this weekend and go to anything - paint, dance, yoga, book club, reading, repair cafe, etc. And keep your phone on Do Not Disturb while you’re there.
-(For research on recovery, see Sonnentag’s work.)
+(For research on Recovery, see Sonnentag’s work.)

 Reduce Constant Stress

 You may have noticed my frequent mention of turning off your phone.
 That’s because it is likely adding to a constant cortisol response that has become a part of your life via work stressors, demands from your personal/home life, and the habit of being constantly connected.
 Every app or platform we use is designed to light up parts of the brain to keep up ‘engagement’.
 Unsurprisingly, this is not helpful (nor healthy) when the brain is seeking recovery (Derks, van Mierlo, & Schmitz, 2014).
-It is crucial to give your brain things like boredom, soft fascination, and rest.
+It is important to offer your brain things like boredom and soft fascination.
+Being human, rest is a non-negotiable.

 Soft fascination means attending to softly fascinating stimuli that requires little effort and leaves mental space for reflection (Basu, Duvall, & Kaplan, 2019).
 Examples for this often use nature, like going for a walk in the forest.
 You have to pay attention to where you’re going, and you want to look at the trees, but it’s not something you have to stare or concentrate so hard on that your mind cannot rest.